abzy128/abzy-kz/src/content/blog/2025-10-19-background-agents/index.md

 **Isolated Execution**: Each agent runs in its own Docker container with a clean file system and controlled resource limits.
 No cross-contamination, no security concerns.

-**REST API Control**: OpenCode.ai exposes REST API endpoints, making it perfect for integration with external platforms.
+**REST API Control**: OpenCode exposes REST API endpoints, making it perfect for integration with external platforms.
 You can start tasks, monitor progress, retrieve outputs, and terminate processes programmatically.

 **Connector Flexibility**: The system can integrate with VS Code Server, JetBrains IDEs via their remote development protocols, and standard terminal interfaces.
 The agent doesn't care what editor you use—it speaks the universal language of file systems and command lines.